Multi-species Dark Matter with Warmth and Randomness: Introduction

 Another generic deviation arises from warmth of the dark matter species.
 For thermally produced DM, if the particle is sufficiently light, free streaming during radiation domination suppresses the otherwise nearly scale-invariant spectrum on small scales.
 The absence of this suppression has placed an upper bound on the particle mass of order a few keV (e.g.~\cite{Bode:2000gq,Viel:2005qj,Viel:2013apy,Irsic:2023equ}).
 Without assuming thermal production, the bound relaxes to $m\gtrsim 10^{-19}\,\eV$ \cite{Amin:2022nlh}.
 In the thermal and non-thermal cases, the bound corresponds to an effective velocity dispersion $\lesssim 10\,{\rm km}\,{\rm s}^{-1}$ at matter–radiation equality.

 More generally, significant velocity dispersion (``warmth'') along with adiabatic and Poisson fluctuations can coexist.
-For example, ultralight bosonic DM produced after inflation (e.g. \cite{Petrossian-Byrne:2025mto}) is expected to exhibit significant velocity dispersion and Poisson fluctuations (in addition to usual adiabatic ones), due to causality considerations \cite{Amin:2022nlh}.
-Primordial black holes as dark matter can also have significant Poisson fluctuations in their number density along with significant velocities from their formation.
+For example, ultralight bosonic DM produced after inflation (e.g. \cite{Petrossian-Byrne:2025mto}) is expected to exhibit significant velocity dispersion and Poisson fluctuations (in addition to usual adiabatic ones), due to causality considerations \cite{Amin:2022nlh}. \sd{Meanwhile, primordial black holes as dark matter naturally have significant Poisson fluctuations in their number density, and they can also be produced with significant velocities (e.g.~ \cite{Jenkins:2020ctp,Yuwen:2024gcf,Wang:2025mea})}.
 In recent work, some of us developed an analytic framework (validated by numerical simulations) describing how such adiabatic and Poisson fluctuations in single-species particle and wave DM evolve in the presence of velocity dispersion across radiation- and matter-dominated eras \cite{Amin:2022nlh,Ling:2024qfv,Amin:2025dtd,Amin:2025sla}.
 For related recent work on wave DM, also see \cite{Liu:2024pjg, Long:2024imw, Liu:2025lts,Harigaya:2025pox,Ling:2025ehm}.

 Here, we extend our framework to multi-species dark matter with general initial phase-space distributions.
 This approach encompasses a broad range of scenarios, from mixtures of cold or warm components with adiabatic initial conditions to populations of PBHs, solitons, or wave-interference structures that generate Poisson fluctuations with or without velocity dispersion.
 Multi-species dark sectors are common in many high energy physics models \cite{Zurek:2008qg,Arvanitaki:2009fg,Cicoli:2023opf,Alexander:2024nvi}.
 Moreover, even if the fundamental particles are a single species, they might exist in different phases, such as a subdominant fraction in solitons, miniclusters, interference granules, or locked into PBHs.